2,200-Year-Old Documents Hidden in a Well

 A Unified Written Language

-Chinese hieroglyphic written system is believed to be created during Xia Dynasty (2070BC–1600BC) in the Oracle bones form, while the more abstract seal script was developed during the Zhou Federation (1046BC-256BC) and widely used in Qin Kingdom among the warring states.
+Chinese hieroglyphic written system is believed to be created during Xia Dynasty (2070BC–1600BC) in the Oracle bones form, while the more abstract seal script was developed during the Zhou Federation (1046BC-256BC) and widely used in the Qin Kingdom among the warring states.

 The diagram above shows the Evolution of Chinese script (from the top to the bottom: the oldest to the latest):